tailcallhq/tailcallhq.github.io/docs/config-generation.md

 1.  **Simple GET Request:** In the following example, we demonstrate how to generate a GraphQL schema from `https://jsonplaceholder.typicode.com/posts` endpoint.

-    This configuration allows Tailcall to fetch data from the specified endpoint, generate a GraphQL schema and save it to output path provided in configuration.
+    This configuration allows Tailcall to fetch data from the specified endpoint and generate a GraphQL schema and save it to output path provided in configuration.

     <Tabs>
     <TabItem value="json" label="JSON Config Format">